Humanoid was written in 2012. Many things have changed since then, but some remain the same.

 At the same time, there will be many questions about man and his way of thinking, and of course – about love, one of his driving forces.

-All this will also lead us to the good old questions: what is love, and what do we know?
+All this will also lead us to the good old questions: What is love, and what do we know?

 We will discuss some of the common and very harmful prejudices (*not all prejudices are necessarily harmful).
 Furthermore, the terms and concepts that affect our choices and our way of life should be defined more accurately.
 They are largely used in forming ideals and manipulation.
 The ideals of love and closeness belong to this group.
 We will also discuss artificial intelligence and human interaction and see how wrong humans can be when it comes not only to artificial organisms but also to other humans.